|

 DIVINA:

-English name derived from the word divine, meaning
+English name based on the vocabulary word divine, meaning

 "goddess-like" or "from heaven."